Cobrasco Copper-Molybdenum Project, Colombia

 Figure 5.
 Last drill core tray CDH003 before drilling suspension.
 Shows dominant bornite (dark colour) in classic porphyry veining with lesser chalcopyrite in diorite porphyry.
 The interval 298.0m to 300.6m assays 2.69% Cu, 151 ppm Mo, 7.3 ppm Ag

 Cobrasco mineralization is bornite dominant with lesser chalcopyrite and molybdenite.
-Penalty elements (particularly arsenic) are low within the deposit.
-The mineralization is expected to be amenable to the production of a high-grade copper concentrate using traditional mineral processing.
-Preliminary metallurgical tests will be conducted following the completion of the current drilling program.
+Penalty elements (particularly arsenic) are low.
+Such mineralization would be expected to be amenable to the production of a high-grade copper concentrate using traditional mineral processing.
+Preliminary metallurgical testing will be conducted on the completion of the current drilling program.

-Drilling results and mapping/sampling support our interpretation that Rugby has discovered a major copper molybdenum porphyry complex.
-It includes a cluster of porphyry centres within a north westerly trending structural corridor, a feature frequently observed in western Andean porphyry systems.
+Drilling results and mapping/sampling support our interpretation that Rugby has discovered a major copper-molybdenum porphyry system.
+The system includes a cluster of porphyry centres within a north westerly trending structural corridor, a feature observed in other western Andean porphyry systems.

 Figure 7 (a) Quartz-pyrite-chalcopyrite stockwork from recent landslide, and 7(b) rhyolite with molybdenite-malachite veinlets